• Email

 Ingredients

-• 1 batch basic pie dough or gluten free pie dough
+• 1 batch butter pie dough (double crust)

-• 2 tablespoons butter, cold and cut into 8 pieces
+• 2 tablespoons unsalted butter, cut into 8 pieces and chilled

 Instructions

-1. Prepare pie dough, preferably a day ahead.
+1. Prepare the pie dough, preferably 1 day ahead.

-6. Brush the crust with an egg-wash and sprinkle with raw sugar, if desired.
+7. Brush the top crust with an egg wash and sprinkle with turbinado sugar, if desired.

-7. Bake on the middle lower for 25 minutes.
+8. Bake the pie in the preheated oven on the lower-middle rack for 25 minutes.

-8. Lower the oven temperature to 400ºF If the crust is browning cover the out edges with aluminum foil, leaving the middle of the crust exposed.
+9. Lower the oven temperature to 400ºF.
+If the crust is browning, cover the outer edges with aluminum foil, leaving the middle of the crust exposed.
 Bake for another 25 minutes.

-9. Move the pie to the upper middle rack for another 10-15 minutes, until the crust is golden and the filling is bubbling.
+10. Move the pie to the upper-middle rack and bake until the crust is golden and the filling is bubbling, another 10 to 15 minutes.

-10. Let the pie cool about at least an hour, but better for about 6 hours to let the filling set.
+11. Transfer to a wire rack to cool.
+Let the pie cool for at least 1 hour, and preferably about 6 hours to let the filling set.
+Slice and serve.

 Notes